ceph/ceph/doc/glossary.rst

 		has no single point of failure.

 	Ceph
+	Ceph Block Device
+	Ceph Block Storage
+                The block storage "product," service or capabilities when used in conjunction with ``librbd``, a hypervisor such as QEMU or Xen, and a hypervisor abstraction layer such as ``libvirt``.

+	Ceph Client
+                The collection of Ceph components which can access a Ceph Storage Cluster.
+These include the Ceph Object Gateway, the Ceph Block Device, the Ceph File System, and their corresponding libraries, kernel modules, and FUSEs.

+	Ceph Client Libraries
+                The collection of libraries that can be used to interact with components of the Ceph System.

+	Ceph Cluster Map
+	Ceph Dashboard
+	Ceph File System
+                See :term:`CephFS`

+	CephFS
+                The POSIX filesystem components of Ceph.
+Refer :ref:`CephFS Architecture <arch-cephfs>` and :ref:`ceph-file-system` for
+                more details.

+	Ceph Interim Release
+                Versions of Ceph that have not yet been put through quality assurance testing, but may contain new features.

+	Ceph Kernel Modules
+                The collection of kernel modules which can be used to interact with the Ceph System (e.g., ``ceph.ko``, ``rbd.ko``).

+	Ceph Manager
+	Ceph Manager Dashboard
+	Ceph Metadata Server
+	Ceph Monitor
+	Ceph Node
+	Ceph Object Gateway
+	Ceph Object Storage
+                The object storage "product", service or capabilities, which consists essentially of a Ceph Storage Cluster and a Ceph Object Gateway.

+	Ceph Object Store
+	Ceph OSD
+		The Ceph OSD software, which interacts with a logical disk (:term:`OSD`).
+Sometimes, Ceph users use the term "OSD" to refer to "Ceph OSD Daemon", though the proper term is "Ceph OSD".

+	Ceph OSD Daemon
+	Ceph OSD Daemons
 	Ceph Platform
 		All Ceph software, which includes any piece of code hosted at `https://github.com/ceph`_.